 To obtain eligibility to receive reasonable accommodations through Student Disability Services (SDS), students will need to follow the Accommodation Process outlined below.
-There are 4 steps to receive accommodations at Northeastern:
+There are four steps to receive accommodations at Northeastern:

-- Student Request for Accommodations Form This is for the student to fill out, letting SDS know what you are asking for, what you've used in the past, and how you describe your disability.
+- Student Request for Accommodations Form: This form is required to be completed by the student; it informs SDS of the accommodations you are requesting, what you've used in the past, and how you describe your disability.

 - A letter of approval for accommodations from the College Board

-- All documentation must be no older than 3 years prior to the date of the accommodation request.
+- All documentation must be no older than three years prior to the date of the accommodation request.

-SDS will notify you when we have received all of your required documentation.
-We will notify you when we have completed our investigation and made our determination.
+SDS will notify you when we have completed our review of your request for accommodations and made our determination.
 This could take up to ten (10) business days.

-SDS will notify you to schedule an appointment to go over whether your request has been approved or denied.
+SDS will notify you to schedule an appointment with an SDS Specialist, to go over whether your request has been approved or denied.

 If your request has been approved, we will discuss: